 Offering a rewards program in your electronics business can help customers look to you for the next purchase or rather upgrade.

 Not to mention, these customers read lots of product reviews.
 You can reward them with points for leaving reviews of your product, which will act as social proof for like-minded buyers.

 Bonus Tip from Gameball

 Loyalty programs come in various forms and differ based on industry, product, store, and business.
 But one method that we have found often supports loyalty programs is having a referral marketing program.

-By coupling your loyalty program with a referral program, you can make your brand even more memorable for your customers.
+By coupling your loyalty and referral programs, you can make your brand even more memorable for your customers.
 You can make the buying experience a win-win for you and your customers.

 Now that we’ve tackled the top industries for loyalty programs, we recommend you visit this list of the top points to consider before creating your loyalty program.

 Want to explore the benefits and rewards you can offer customers with a loyalty program?
 Grab your 14-day free trial with Gameball and let your customers enjoy a gamified loyalty program experience.